Statement on Anesthetic Care During Interventional Pain Procedures for Adults

 Developed By: Committee on Pain Medicine

-Last Amended: October 26, 2016 (original approval: October 22, 2005)
+Last Amended: October 13, 2021 (original approval: October 22, 2005)

-The use of moderate (conscious) sedation and/or anesthesia during the performance of pain procedures must be balanced with the potential risk of harm from doing pain procedures in sedated patients.
-The Committee recognizes the provision of sedation or anesthesia as a separate and distinct service from the pain procedure and thus requiring specific training and credentialing.
-For more information, see the ASA Statement on Granting Privileges for Administration of Moderate Sedation to Practitioners Who Are Not Anesthesia Professionals.
-The Committee also notes that when moderate (conscious) sedation is provided during the performance of a pain procedure, it should allow the patient to be responsive during critical portions of the procedure, e.g., to report any procedure-related change in pain intensity, function and/or paresthesia.
+Use of sedation and/or anesthesia during the performance of pain procedures requires balancing the needs of the patient with the potential risks.
+The Committee recognizes the provision of procedural sedation or anesthesia as a separate and distinct service from the pain procedure, thus requiring specific training and credentialing as detailed in the ASA “Statement on Granting Privileges for Administration of Moderate Sedation to Practitioners Who Are Not Anesthesia Professionals.”
+When sedation is provided during the performance of a pain procedure, it should allow the patient to be responsive during critical portions of the procedure, e.g., to report potential procedure-related paresthesia, acute changes in pain intensity or function, or potential toxicities.

 Anesthesia services are not the same as moderate (conscious) sedation.
-For more information, see the ASA Statements “Distinguishing Monitored Anesthesia Care (“MAC”) from Moderate Sedation/Analgesia (Conscious Sedation)” and “Continuum of Depth of Sedation; Definition of General Anesthesia and Levels of Sedation/Analgesia.”
+For more information, see the ASA Statements “Distinguishing Monitored Anesthesia Care (‘MAC’) from Moderate Sedation/Analgesia (Conscious Sedation)” and “Continuum of Depth of Sedation; Definition of General Anesthesia and Levels of Sedation/Analgesia.”